nanoframework/Home/docs/organization/README.md

 - [nanoFramework.Azure.Devices](https://github.com/nanoframework/nanoFramework.Azure.Devices) - this repo contains an SDK for Azure IoT.
 - [nanoFramework.Aws.IoTCore.Devices](https://github.com/nanoframework/nanoFramework.Aws.IoTCore.Devices) - this repo contains a library to support connection to Amazon Web Services IoT.
 - [nanoFramework.Graphics](https://github.com/nanoframework/nanoFramework.Graphics) - this repo contains nanoFramework.Graphics class library to allow using graphics on screens.
-- [nanoFramework.Json](https://github.com/nanoframework/nanoFramework.Json) - this repo contains a Json Serializer and Deserializer Library for nanoFramework, replaces Json.NetMF.
+- [nanoFramework.Json](https://github.com/nanoframework/nanoFramework.Json) - this repo contains a Json Serializer and Deserializer Library for nanoFramework, **this replaces the deprecated `Json.NetMF` library**.
-- [Json.NetMF](https://github.com/nanoframework/Json.NetMF) **:warning: Deprecated!** - this repo contains a Json Serializer and Deserializer Library for nanoFramework and .NET Micro Framework.
 - [nanoFramework.Logging](https://github.com/nanoframework/nanoFramework.Logging) - this repo contains a logging library for .NET nanoFramework compatible with Microsoft.Extensions.Logging.
 It does include Debug, Serial and Stream logging.
 - [nanoFramework.m2mqtt](https://github.com/nanoframework/nanoFramework.m2mqtt) - this repo contains a library to support nanoFramework devices using MQTT.
 - [nanoFramework.Networking.Sntp](https://github.com/nanoframework/nanoFramework.Networking.Sntp) - this repo contains the nanoFramework.Networking.Sntp library that is used in developing C# applications.